Ban sewage discharges over Bank Holiday weekend – Lib Dems

 “Why on earth is the Government not speaking up on these disgusting acts of environmental vandalism?
 Water firms are committing a national scandal whilst ministers look the other way.
 Frankly, the whole thing stinks.”

+They said: “We’re used to the Lib Dems making up ridiculous policy but this is the most dangerous one yet.

+“It would mean people spending their bank holiday with sewage backing up through their toilets.”

-A spokesperson for the Department for Environment, Food and Rural Affairs said: “This is a reckless suggestion that risks the safety of homes and businesses.
+A spokesperson for the Department for Environment, Food and Rural Affairs added: “This is a reckless suggestion that risks the safety of homes and businesses.

 “Storm overflows cannot just be ‘switched off’.
 They are an automatic feature designed to stop sewage backing up into properties.